-National Curriculum Key Learning Activities Working Scientifically Key Vocabulary Exit Question 1 Identify common appliances that run on electricity Children will be able to classify and present data, identifying common appliances that run on electricity.
-Identify common appliances in the home Identify electrical and non-electrical appliances Identify whether their appliances are mains powered or battery powered Identifying, Grouping and Classifying Group and classify things (appliances) Appliance Mains Battery Electricity Name 2 electrical appliances and explain whether they are mains or battery powered 2 Construct a simple series electrical circuit, identifying and naming its basic parts, including cells, wires, bulbs, switches and buzzers.
-Children will be able to identify circuit components and build working circuits. - Identify the different components of a circuit - Build a working circuit and draw labelled diagrams of them - Explain how to build a working series circuit.
+National urriculum • • • • • • • • • • • • • • • • • • • identify whether or not a lamp will li recognise that a switch opens and clo recognise some common conductors n on electricity rcuit, identifying and naming its basic parts, ght in a simple series circuit, based on whet oses a circuit and associate this with whethe and insulators, and associate metals with b Activities her or not the lamp is part of a co or or not a bulb lights in a simple s mplete loop with a battery.
+Exit Question 1 Identify common appliance that run on electricity es Children will be able to classify and present data, identifying common appliances that run on electricity.
+Identify common appliances in the home Identify electrical and non-electrical appliances Identify whether their appliances are mains powered or battery powered Scientifically Identifying, Grouping and Classifying Group and classify things (appliances) Appliance Mains Battery Electricity Name 2 electrical appliances and explain whether they are mains or battery powered 2 Construct a simple series electrical circuit, identifyin naming its basic parts, inc cells, wires, bulbs, switches and buzze and build working circuits.
+Identify the different components of a circuit Build a working circuit and draw labelled diagrams of them Explain how to build a working series circuit.
 Identifying, Grouping and Classifying Identify the different components of a circuit Circuit Series Circuit Bulb Wire Buzzer Switch Cell Battery Component Diagram Draw the symbol for a battery.
-3 Identify whether or not a lamp will light in a simple series circuit, based on whether or not the lamp is part of a complete loop with a battery.
-Children will be able to investigate whether circuits are complete or incomplete.
+3 Identify whether or not a will light in a simple series circuit, based on whether the lamp is part of a complete loop w battery. investigate whether circuits are complete or incomplete.
 Explain how an energy ball works.
 Define the words conductor and circuit and explain what makes a complete circuit Identify incomplete and complete circuits and explain how to fix the incomplete ones.
 Pattern Seeking Make predictions, use a range of electrical equipment and draw simple conclusions from patterns they notice Complete circuit Incomplete circuit Why will an incomplete circuit not light a bulb?